Ways for managers and leaders to learn new skills depending on your learning style

 One of the best ways to learn by doing is to, well, do something.
 Start by reading blogs about new technology concepts then try something out.
 There will likely be more failure at the beginning, but you’ll also learn in your own unique way.
 You don’t have exams to worry about and you don’t have to change your mindset to someone else’s teaching style – you are in total control.

-For people who learn by thinking and talking
+For managers and leaders who learn by thinking and talking

 If you learn by thinking deeply about an issue from start to finish or talking through it, then you’re well suited to more traditional styles of education.
 This can be great for leaders since you’ll cultivate the ability to explain things in-depth to your team, helping them learn as well.